Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 - **Require a justification for changing a label**: If a user tries to remove a label or replace it with a label that has a lower-order priority, you can require the user provide a justification to perform this action.
 Administrators can read the justification reason in Activity Explorer.
 - **Require users to apply a label** for different types of items and the containers that support sensitivity labels.
 This is also known as mandatory labeling.
 Consider using this option to increase your labeling coverage.
 However, without training, this setting can lead to inaccurate labeling and will frustrate your users.
 For containers, a label must be assigned at the time the group or site is created.
 - **Provide help link to a custom help page**.

-After you create a label policy, allow up to 24 hours for the changes to replicate through the org.

 There's no limit to the number of labels you can create and publish, with one exception: If the label applies encryption that specifies the users and permissions, there's a maximum of 500 labels per tenant.
 However, as a best practice to lower admin overhead and reduce complexity, try to keep the number of labels to a minimum.
 Real-world deployments have proved effectiveness to be noticeably reduced when users have more than 5 main labels or more htan 5 sublabels per main label.